home-assistant/home-assistant.io/source/_integrations/timer.markdown

 ---
-title: "Timer"
+title: Timer
-description: "Instructions on how to integrate timers into Home Assistant."
+description: Instructions on how to integrate timers into Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Automation